WenjiaWang0312/Zolly/README.md

 # 🗓️ News:

 🎆 2023.Aug.7, the dataset link is released.
 It is easy to load the annotations with `np.load(path)`.
+The training code is coming soon.

 🎆 2023.Jul.14, Zolly is accepted to ICCV2023, codes and data will come soon.